halostatue/stars/README.md

 *   [docker-slim/docker-slim](https://github.com/docker-slim/docker-slim) - DockerSlim (docker-slim): Don't change anything in your Docker container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 *   [nginx-proxy/docker-gen](https://github.com/nginx-proxy/docker-gen) - Generate files from docker container meta-data
 *   [cue-lang/cue](https://github.com/cue-lang/cue) - The new home of the CUE language!
 Validate and define text-based and dynamic configuration
-*   [authzed/spicedb](https://github.com/authzed/spicedb) - Inspired by Google's Zanzibar paper, SpiceDB is an open source database system for managing security-critical application permissions.
+*   [authzed/spicedb](https://github.com/authzed/spicedb) - Open source database system for managing security-critical application permissions inspired by Google's Zanzibar paper.
 *   [juanfont/headscale](https://github.com/juanfont/headscale) - An open source, self-hosted implementation of the Tailscale control server
 *   [tilt-dev/tilt](https://github.com/tilt-dev/tilt) - Define your dev environment as code.
 For microservice apps on Kubernetes.
 *   [DarthSim/overmind](https://github.com/DarthSim/overmind) - Process manager for Procfile-based applications and tmux